Alexander-Frank/Lane-Detection/writeup.md

 ### 2.Potential shortcomings with current pipeline

 One potential shortcoming would be what would happen when the road curves more extremely.
-The region of interes wouldn't necessarily be adequate in curves.
+The region of interest wouldn't necessarily be adequate in curves.

 Another shortcoming could be that my lines are still a bit "jumpy", not perfectly smooth yet.